lauranyangasi/streamlit/README.md

    This project is licensed under the MIT License.

 ## Author
-Kevin Kegan Olome (Team San Diego)
+Laura Nyangasi Masambu (Team San Diego)